 Scope of practice

-If you are an applicant whose education and training/experience is from a non-U.S. school, college, university, or clinical laboratory, please make sure that your name is printed in English on all your transcripts and supporting documents and that it matches your name on the application.
+If you are an applicant whose education, training, or experience is from a non-U.S. school, college, university, or clinical laboratory, please make sure that your name is printed in English on all your transcripts and supporting documents and that it matches your name on the application.

-- The ASCP certification for cytotechnologist is approved by the Department for cytotechnologist licensure.
+The American Society of Clinical Pathology (ASCP) certification for cytotechnologist is approved by the Department for cytotechnologist licensure.

 Once you receive your license you will need to renew it every two years.
 To renew, you must pay a fee and submit documentation of continuing education.
-For information about the renewal process, including renewal fees, continuing education requirements, approved continuing education accrediting agencies, and the renewal form LAB 177, please visit the LFS renewal webpage.
+For information about the renewal process please visit the

-- You will need a VISA or MasterCard to pay your application fee.
+*You will need to pay your application fee online.

-- Transcripts must be original documents bearing the school, college, or university registrar’s seal, sent directly to LFS from the office of the college or university registrar.
+Note: Transcripts must be original documents bearing the school, college, or university registrar’s seal, and must be sent directly to LFS from the office of the college or university registrar.
 Request to have your transcripts mailed to:

 Laboratory Field Services - Cytotechnology Program